algiknr/payment-gateway-task/README.md

 # Payment Gateway

-> A REST API that sits between a merchant and an acquiring bank, enabling merchants to process card payments securely.
+> A REST API that sits between a merchant and an acquiring bank, enabling merchants to process card payments.

 ---